 - A. NOAA Volunteer Divers must be sponsored by a NOAA program or office.
-An Appointing Officer (someone with hiring authority) from that program or office is responsible for meeting all federal requirements for administering and managing the work of the volunteer and serves as the point of contact to the NDPM. - B. Divers in good standing with organizations with whom NOAA has an active diving Reciprocity Agreement, and who meet the requirements of Section 2.17.4, may be accepted as volunteers based on their diving credentials as reciprocity divers. - C. If a person is not an employee of an organization with whom NOAA has reciprocity, then that person must become a NOAA-certified diver consistent with the requirements and procedures prescribed in the NOAA Diving Standards and Safety Manual. - D. Individuals not meeting the above requirements must comply with all diving regulations, policies, and procedures prescribed in this Manual for NOAA certified divers. - 2.17.3 Authority for Accepting Volunteers. - A. Authority for accepting volunteers for liability rests with the specific NOAA office/program hiring official receiving the services of the volunteer. - B. Final authority for certifying volunteers as NOAA divers rests with the NDPM. - 2.17.4 Minimum Requirements. - A. Successful completion of a medical examination equivalent to those standards outlined in the NOAA Diving Medical Standards and Procedures Manual. - B. Proof of training and/or experience equivalent to a NOAA Diver as determined by the NDCSB and verified by the UDS. - C. Minimum of 30 logged dives if the Volunteer Diver will be conducting OSHA-exempt dives. - D. Minimum of 100 logged dives if the Volunteer Diver will be conducting OSHA-subject dives. - E. Current certifications for CPR, including adult AED, first aid, and oxygen administration (American Heart Association, American Red Cross, or equivalent) and verified by the UDS. - F. Successful completion of the NOAA Diver Exam (or equivalent in the case of Reciprocity Divers) as verified by the UDS or designee. - G. Successful completion of the NOAA swim test (or equivalent in the case of Reciprocity Divers) and an open-water checkout dive equivalent to that required for NOAA Divers and conducted by the UDS, or designee.
+An Appointing Officer (someone with hiring authority) from that program or office is responsible for meeting all federal requirements for administering and managing the work of the volunteer and serves as the point of contact to the NDPM. - B. Divers in good standing with organizations with whom NOAA has an active diving Reciprocity Agreement, and who meet the requirements of Section 2.17.4, may be accepted as volunteers based on their diving credentials as reciprocity divers. - C. If a person is not an employee of an organization with whom NOAA has reciprocity, then that person must become a NOAA-certified diver consistent with the requirements and procedures prescribed in the NOAA Diving Standards and Safety Manual. - D. Individuals not meeting the above requirements must comply with all diving regulations, policies, and procedures prescribed in this Manual for NOAA certified divers.

+2.17.3 Authority for Accepting Volunteers.

+- A. Authority for accepting volunteers for liability rests with the specific NOAA office/program hiring official receiving the services of the volunteer. - B. Final authority for certifying volunteers as NOAA divers rests with the NDPM.

+2.17.4 Minimum Requirements.

+- A. Successful completion of a medical examination equivalent to those standards outlined in the NOAA Diving Medical Standards and Procedures Manual. - B. Proof of training and/or experience equivalent to a NOAA Diver as determined by the NDCSB and verified by the UDS. - C. Minimum of 30 logged dives if the Volunteer Diver will be conducting OSHA-exempt dives - D. Minimum of 100 logged dives if the Volunteer Diver will be conducting OSHA-subject dives - E. Current certifications for CPR, including adult AED, first aid, and oxygen administration (American Heart Association, American Red Cross, or equivalent) and verified by the UDS. - F. Successful completion of the NOAA Diver Exam (or equivalent in the case of Reciprocity Divers) as verified by the UDS or designee. - G. Successful completion of the NOAA swim test (or equivalent in the case of Reciprocity Divers) and an open-water checkout dive equivalent to that required for NOAA Divers and conducted by the UDS, or designee. - H. Successful completion of applicable NOAA specialized training (e.g., DUI Weight and Trim System, Gas consumption calculation, RASS, Line-tended Standby Diver) verified by UDS. - I. Approval of the NDPM.

+2.17.5 Limitations.

-- H. Successful completion of applicable NOAA specialized training (e.g., DUI Weight and Trim System, Gas consumption calculation, RASS, Line-tended Standby Diver) verified by UDS. - I. Approval of the NDPM. - 2.17.5 Limitations. - A. Maximum depth and tasks authorized may be limited by the UDS, LODO, or the NDPM based on review of the diver's resume and dive logs. - B. Unless approved by the UDS, Volunteer Divers shall be directly supervised by an on-site NOAA DM or LD. - C. NOAA Volunteer Divers must be at least 18 years of age. - 2.17.6 Equipment. - A. Unless authorized by the UDS, Volunteer Divers shall be outfitted with their own diving equipment equivalent to that of NOAA divers, and annual service records will be provided to the UDS for review.
-The responsibility for any lost or damaged volunteer-owned diving gear or equipment rests with the sponsoring program or office. - B. When not provided by the Volunteer Diver, and with verification of appropriate training, NOAA shall provide (when required) the diver with a diver-carried reserve breathing gas supply to be used while performing official NOAA dives. - 2.17.7 Responsibilities. - A. NOAA Appointing Officer.
+- A. Maximum depth and tasks authorized may be limited by the UDS, LODO, or the NDPM based on review of the diver's resume and dive logs. - B. Unless approved by the UDS, Volunteer Divers shall be directly supervised by an on-site NOAA DM or LD. - C. NOAA Volunteer Divers must be at least 18 years of age.

+- A. NOAA Volunteer are authorized to use SEP and other NOAA owner gear at the discretion of the UDS and/or LODO - B. Volunteer Divers outfitted with their own diving equipment shall be approved by the LODO as equivalent to that of NOAA divers, and annual service records will be provided to the UDS for review.
+The responsibility for any lost or damaged volunteer-owned diving gear or equipment rests with the sponsoring program or office.

+A. NOAA Appointing Officer.